 I just commited an update for the OwncloudPie script.
 The server URL is now dynamically obtained from the configuration files and can be changed from within the script for an existing Owncloud installation now.
 Furthermore, it is now possible to download the latest version of the OwncloudPie script with the script itself.
 If you have any comments or suggestions, tell …Read More »

 I have uploaded a short demonstration video that shows the RetroPie GPIO Adapter in action: The video shows the RetroPie GPIO adapter connected with two SNES controllers within a PetRockBlock PIE case.
 The current Raspbian distribution is running in the video with a RetroPie Setup Script installation.
 The controllers are polled by the gamecon GPIO module that can be installed …Read More »

+UPDATE: The RetroPie GPIO Adapter is replaced by the ControlBlock, which supports more controller types and provides even a power switch functionality.
+The ControlBlock is has its own page here.
 If you want to use your Raspberry Pi for gaming you certainly want to attach some sort of controller(s) to it.
-Since the Raspberry comes with two USB ports one way would be to simply attach any sort of USB gamepad or joystick via these ports to it.
-Besides the configuration this approach has the disadvantages that one or both …Read More »
+Since the Raspberry comes with two USB ports one …Read More »

 It has been some weeks ago since my last post, but things regarding the Raspberry Pi and the idea of the universal console did not stand still.
 Actually, there has been a lot of progress in many aspects of (what I will call from now on) the “RetroPie Project“.Read More »

 If you want to use original NES or SNES controllers with your Raspberry Pi, you could use SNESDev, which I have written about some weeks ago.
 SNESDev makes use of the user-space input module and simulates a virtual keyboard.
 This means that button presses on the controllers are mapped to key presses on the Raspberry.
 Another approach for interfacing a …Read More »